 In my opinion is affiliate marketing is a wayyyy better money-making option because:

 - You can promote as many different products as you like

 - It’s all done online so there’s no face to face selling

 - Your website can be generating sales for you any time of day or night

 - It’s free to get started

-In fact, I kissed my old call centre boss goodbye, booked a one way ticket to Thailand and earn a six-figure income thanks to affiliate marketing.
+In fact, thanks to affiliate marketing I kissed my old call centre boss goodbye, booked a one-way ticket to Thailand and now enjoy a six-figure income.